bio-ontology-research-group/UNMIREOT/results.md

 * OBI with FACT++
 * HP with FACT++

+Initially it seemed that the combination of EFO and UBERON classified with both of the more expressive reasoners (FACT++ and HermiT) caused an inconsistent ontology, however the same inconsistency can be reached by classifying UBERON alone.
+Do they know that their ontology is inconsistent??

 ##All

 This is the combination of EFO with all ontologies below, minus IDO, because this is not loadable.